John Jeremiah Bigsby

-John Jeremiah Bigsby (14 August 1792 – 10 February 1881), M.D., F.R.S, F.G.S., F.R.G.S., was an English physician who became known for his work on geology, an interest developed while on military service in Lower and Upper Canada, 1818-1826.
+John Jeremiah Bigsby (14 August 1792 – 10 February 1881), was an English physician who became known for his work on geology, an interest developed while on military service in Lower and Upper Canada, 1818-1826.
 He was a member of the American Philosophical Society (elected in 1825).
 Before moving to London, he was Alderman and Mayor of Newark-upon-Trent, 1827–1830.
 In 1850, he published a lively book recounting his life and travels in British North America, The Shoe and Canoe.
 In 1868, he published his most important scientific work, Thesaurus Siluricus, being a list of all the fossils which occur in the Silurian formation across the world.
 He contributed about twenty seven papers to various scientific societies in London.
 He published Thesaurus Devonico-Carboniferus but died shortly before completing Thesaurus Permianus.
 In 1874, he was awarded the Murchison Medal.
 In 1876, he endowed the Bigsby Medal.

 Early career

 Born 1792 at Nottingham, he was the eldest son of John Bigsby (1760–1844) M.D., F.R.C.P., of Clareborough Cottage, East Retford, Nottinghamshire, and Mary (d.1821), only daughter of John Chamberlin (d.1815), J.P., of Red Hill, High Sheriff of Nottinghamshire.
 His brother, Thomas, lived at Retford and married a daughter of Colonel John Kirke (1777–1826), J.P., of Markham Hall and Retford.
 His second brother, Charles, graduated from Trinity College, Cambridge, and became a clergyman.
 Bigsby Road in Retford is named for his family.

 Like his father, John Jeremiah Bigsby was educated at Edinburgh University where he took the degree of Doctor of Medicine in 1814.
 That year he published his thesis and became a physician at the Royal Infirmary of Edinburgh.
 In 1816, he joined the British Army as an assistant surgeon and was stationed at the Cape of Good Hope in 1817.
 The following year, he was appointed medical officer to a German Rifle Regiment in the English service and posted with them to British North America.
 He was stationed at Quebec City but was sent to Hawkesbury in Upper Canada to treat a typhus epidemic among Irish immigrants.